Untold writers

 Tony’s first engagement with the work of Bob Dylan (aside from being a fan) came when he negotiated the rights to arrange some Dylan songs for pupils and students to perform in school music lessons in the three-volume series “The Pop Songbooks” published by Oxford University Press.

-Tony lives in Northamptonshire, a county in the middle of England.
+Tony lives in Northamptonshire, a rural county in the middle of England.
 And very curiously like Mike Johnson (see below) spent a year working in Algeria!
 What are the chances of that?

 In 2022, having lived his entire life believing himself to be an only child, Tony discovered he had a brother.
+Both brothers have become close friends and revel in their newfound kinship.

 Jochen Markhorst.